pachyderm/pachyderm/doc/docs/reference/index.md

       </div>
       <div class="mdl-card__supporting-text">
-        Read about all the options that you can specify in the pipeline specification
+        Read about all the options that you can define in the pipeline specification
         and view the examples of use.
       </div>
       <div class="mdl-card__actions mdl-card--border">